Minimising the expected commute time: The static control problems

-The first two terms, (a) and (b), are each minimised by taking $t\rq{}$ constant a.e. on $[y,1]$.
-Substituting this value for $t\rq{}$ back in we obtain the result. \end{itemize} \endpf \rem We see that, in general, in both Theorems \ref{time} and \ref{disc} the optimal scale function has a discontinuous derivative.
+\rem We see that, in general, in both Theorems \ref{thm3} and \ref{discstat} the optimal scale function has a discontinuous derivative.
 In the case where $C=[0,y)$ there is a discontinuity in $s\rq{}$ at $y$.
-This will correspond to partial reflection at $y$ (as in skew Brownian motion- see \cite{RY} or \cite{IM}) and will give rise to a singular drift -- at least at $y$. \endrem \rem We may easily extend Theorems \ref{time} and \ref{disc} to the cases where $f$ or $\a$ disappears on some of [0,1].
-In the case where $N\defto\{ x:\; f(x)=0\}$ is non-empty, observe first that the cost functional does not depend on the amount of time the diffusion spends in $N$ so that every value for $ds|_N$ which leaves the diffusion recurrent will give the same expected cost.
-If $\la(N)=1$ then the problem is trivial, otherwise define the revised statespace $\S=[0,1-\la(N)]$ and solve the problem on this revised interval with the cost function $\tilde f(x)\defto f(g^{-1}(x))$ where
+This will correspond to partial reflection at $y$ (as in skew Brownian motion- see \cite{RY} or \cite{IM}) and will give rise to a singular drift -- at least at $y$. \endrem \rem We may easily extend Theorems \ref{thm3} and \ref{discstat} to the cases where $f$ or $\a$ vanishes on some of [0,1].
+In the case where $N\defto\{ x:\; f(x)=0\}$ is non-empty, observe first that the cost functional does not depend on the amount of time the diffusion spends in $N$ so that every value for $\diff s|_N$ which leaves the diffusion recurrent will give the same expected cost.
+If $\la(N)=1$ then the problem is trivial, otherwise define the revised statespace $\mathcal{E}=[0,1-\la(N)]$ and solve the problem on this revised interval with the cost function $\tilde f(x)\defto f(g^{-1}(x))$ where

 and